-farming.
-Despite rainbow trout aquaculture's high climatic risk, it has yet to receive support from international cooperation.
-However, it is worth noting that although trout farming does receive support from the Programa Nacional de Innovación Pesquera y Acuícola (National Programme for Fisheries and Aquaculture Innovation-PNIPA), farmers must have co-financing sources to access PNIPA resources.
-Fish farmers in the AREL and AMYPE production categories find it very hard to comply with this requirement.
-These farmers are highly vulnerable and need to improve their adaptive capacity: this project intends to address and resolve this situation.
+^{19.}Available at: https://publications.iadb.org/publications/spanish/document/Avances_del_Per%C3%BA_en_la_adaptaci%C3%B3n_al_camble_clim%C3%A1ti co_del_sector_pesquero_v_del_ecosistema_marino_costero_es_es.pdf difference makes rainbow trout aquaculture more vulnerable than scallop aquaculture in terms of profitability, so improving the adaptive capacity of numerous aquaculture families dedicated to trout farming is critical.
+Additionally, Another key element that underlines the need to strengthen the resilience of rainbow trout farming ever scallop farming has received significant is the non reimbursable economic support that international cooperation provides to scallop farming, while rainbow trout has not, despite.
+Despite rainbow trout aquaculture's high climatic risk.
+Although, it has yet to receive support from international cooperation.
+However, it is worth noting that although trout farming does receive support from national programs, such as the Programa Nacional de Innovación Pesquera y Acuicola21, this support is limited, as (National Programme for Fisheries and Aquaculture Innovation PNIPA), farmers must have co-financing sources to access PNIPA resources.
+Fish farmers are highly vulnerable and need to improve their adaptive capacity: this project intends to address and resolve this situation.